 A voice speaks throughout the video, pitched low and warped.
 At times the edge of a pale face is glimpsed on alternating sides of the frame, the rim of a wide eye.]

-“And now President Haley builds the wall higher.
+“And now your new President, begotten of the old, builds the wall higher.
 Eight zealots sit on the highest court.
 We lock the old weak gods inside with us.
 We insist on lengthening the apogee.
 We strain the leash of heaven.
 We wear our hate in our mouths.
 It grows in our bones and we call it godliness.

 [A pause in which a chorus of groans can be heard.]